Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Cover and let rest 30 minutes.

 - Turn out on a lightly floured surface; knead 8 to 10 minutes or until smooth and elastic.
 Divide dough in half.
 Place each half in a greased 9x5x3-inch loaf pan.

 - Cover and let in a warm, draft-free place until doubled in size (1 to 2 hours).

 - Bake in preheated 350 degrees F oven 1 hour.
 Remove from pan; cool on racks.

 3. Herb-Infused Honey

 4. Sea Salt and Honey Ice Cream

 Kare is a vegetarian; her husband is an avowed carnivore, hence the name of her blog kitchentreaty.
-Her recipe for sea-salt honey ice cream requires only two ingredients, no custard, no eggs, no ice-cream machine, and it's marvelous!
+Her recipe for sea-salt honey ice cream requires only two ingredients, no custard, no eggs, and no ice-cream machine, and it's marvelous!

 5. Honey-Lime-Garlic Butter Salmon